based on Reviews

 • immune system

-• Formation of vitamin B3 (niacin) or NAD via kynurenine (mainly in the liver)
+• Production of vitamin B3 (niacin) or NAD via kynurenine (primarily in the liver)

-• Blood pressure lowering (especially in combination with Vit.
-B6): probably through serotonergic effects
+• Blood pressure lowering (especially in combination with vitamin B6): probably through serotonergic effects

-• Risk of deficiency e.g. in cases of fructose intolerance and lactose intolerance (reduced absorption in the intestine), because undigested lactose binds tryptophan and prevents its absorption
+• Deficiency risk z.B. in case of fructose intolerance and lactose intolerance (reduced absorption in the intestine), because undigested lactose binds tryptophan and prevents its absorption.

 Tryptophan-serotonin-melatonin synthesis